-HIPAA, HITECH and Health Information Technology Blog
+HIPAA & Health Information Technology Blog

 Elizabeth contributes to this blog, which provides information regarding cutting-edge legal and practical developments that health care providers and businesses must consider with regard to the handling and sharing of health information, including through the use of electronic health records.

 Honors & Awards

 - Named a Public Health Hero by NJBIZ (2020)*

 - Named a New Jersey Trailblazer by The New Jersey Law Journal (2019)*

 - Named a Health Care Law Trailblazer by The National Law Journal (2019)*

 - Named to "The Best Lawyers in America" list for Government Relations Practice in New Jersey by Best Lawyers (2015-2021)*